windust/seajug-intro/sections/index.md

 --section--

-## Tatu Saloranta
+## Chris Phillipson
-- Seasoned software developer
+- Seasoned leader and empathetic mentor
-- Has been programming for the past 40 years
+- With over 30 years of experience in software development
-- Maintains open-source projects like Jackson, Woodstox (XML), Java UUID Generator, and many others
+- Solution selling, open-source evangelism, and scaling platforms and architectures